Electrical Engineering Expertise

 Prototyping & Testing

 Bringing designs to life through hands-on assembly and validation.
-Thorught my time in the TU Wien Racing team I gained experience in designing, manufacturing and troubleshooting PCBs.
+Through my time in the TU Wien Racing team I gained experience in designing, manufacturing and troubleshooting PCBs.
 There is a certain joy when soldering the PCBs, it feels so productive.

 - Board Assembly: Experience with through-hole and surface-mount (SMD) soldering techniques for assembling prototypes.